 - reflective practice and debriefing

-- evidence-based care
+- evidence-based care and informed choice

 - grief and loss